bkovalick/quant-research-platform/README.md

-# gurobi-examples
+# portfolio-optimizer

-Application that leverages GurobiPy API to blend optimization experiments with sound object oriented and system design techniques.
+Application that leverages MOSEK's API to blend optimization experiments with sound object oriented and system design techniques.